-Lynwood is a blue-collar town, with 41.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lynwood is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Lynwood who work in office and administrative support (14.74%), sales jobs (9.70%), and food service (6.21%).
+When you are in Lynwood, you'll notice that it is more blue-collar than most other communities in America.
+40.72% of Lynwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Lynwood is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Lynwood who work in office and administrative support (14.55%), sales jobs (10.04%), and food service (6.55%).

 Lynwood is an extremely ethnically-diverse city.
 The people who call Lynwood home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Lynwood, accounting for 88.83% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Lynwood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lynwood include Italian, African, English, and Irish.
+People of Hispanic or Latino origin are the most prevalent group in Lynwood, accounting for 88.42% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Lynwood residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Lynwood include Irish, German, English, and Hungarian.